protocol55/re-state/README.md

 interceptors to interpret them they have the ability to directly modify what will become the next db.

-With the interceptor provided in `re-state.re-frame` we instead consider the updated db from an event handler to be only a proposal.
+With the interceptor provided in `re-state.core` we instead consider the updated db from an event handler to be only a proposal.
 This proposed db can be compared to the previous db in the transition predicates to determine the next control state.